Brought to you by the people who occupy wall street. Why will YOU occupy?

 and if you are one who appreciates things illustrated for you, try looking here: http://zoom.it/MFXB#full

 I’m not asking for a handout or for sympathy.
 But I am trying to make aware the outrageous interest rates on student loans.

 Question with 40 notes

-Anonymous asked: is the movement slowing down? how come its not being talked about as much as last year?
+Anonymous said: is the movement slowing down? how come its not being talked about as much as last year?

 Because a successful movement that challenges corporate power is not something that the corporate media wants to report.

 Hi, I’m Anna and I’m young, because I’m only 14.
 But I see every day the world’s problem and we continue in this way of live. we are destroying our world! why governors do not understand this?
 I want my future, it’s not fair that much people don’t have health insurance!